 Your Child may now be able to open the eyes when awake and close them when asleep.

 Since the baby is still adding more weight and your belly is getting larger, you should be mindful of your movement to avoid bumping into people or objects.

 Your Child’s development

-Your Baby now weighs around 2 kg and measures about 43 cm in height — about the size of a pineapple.
+Your Child now weighs around 2 kg and measures about 43 cm in height — about the size of a pineapple.
 From this week onwards, your little one will keep adding about 225g each week until delivery.

 Flexible skull: While all bones continue to harden, the skull bones will remain soft and separated until birth.
 The reason is to make the journey through the birth canal easier as the skull bones will have to slide over each other to reduce the size of the head while protecting the brain.
 The gaps between the skull bones are called fontanels.

 Your belly is getting really large, and you may not yet be used to your new size.
 So, you should take extra care not to hit your belly against an object or bump into people.

 You can still enjoy sex with your partner, and your baby won’t be affected.
-Your Baby may not even know what’s going on, even though the little one has grown.
+Your Child may not even know what’s going on, even though the little one has grown.

 Some ladies have sleep problems in the third trimester, and the reasons include high hormone levels, restlessness, and inability to find suitable sleeping positions.
 Since getting enough sleep is necessary, you should try to get as much sleep as possible.